extremeblackliu/TinyHttp/README.md

 # TinyHttp

-a tiny http request C++ library with header-only
+a tiny http request C++ library with WSASocket

 Usage: